About the Ira A. Fulton Schools of Engineering

 • CBBG NSF Engineering Research Center with partners Georgia Tech, New Mexico State and UC Davis

-• Partner on two NSF Engineering Research Centers: NEWT with Rice University, Yale and UTEP and FREEDM Systems with NC State University, Florida State University, Florida A&M University and Missouri S&T
+• Partner on NEWT NSF Engineering Research Center with Rice University, Yale and UTEP

 Artist's impression of a mechanical tree farm - a forest of gigantic columns with people working below